thenick775/personal-website/content/sections/section0.md

 ---

-### I'm a full stack developer, with a bias towards back end distributed computing.
+### I'm a full stack developer, with a bias towards back-end distributed computing.